graphiks/Port-Windows-11-Raphael/guide/install-1.md

 Use TWRP now to back up your Modem and EFS partition (as well as anything else if you have important data).
 Move this backup to a safe place (e.g your PC) as the next steps will wipe your data.

 ### Partitioning guide
 > Your Redmi K20 Pro / Mi 9T Pro may have different storage sizes.
-Check free space using "(parted) free" and set the end value accordingly.
-This guide uses the values of the 128GB model.
+This guide uses the values of the 128GB model as an example.
+When relevant, the guide will mention if other values can or should be used.

 ##### Extending the partition limit
 ```cmd